-Foreign Currency Forward Contracts-The estimated fair value of foreign currency forward contracts is based on quotes received from the counterparties thereto.
+Foreign Currency Forward Contracts - The estimated fair value of foreign currency forward contracts is based on quotes received from the counterparties thereto.
 These quotes are reviewed for reasonableness by discounting the future estimated cash flows under the contracts, considering the terms and maturities of the contracts and market foreign currency exchange rates using readily observable market prices for similar contracts.

-Contingent Consideration Asset or Liability-Business Combinations-The fair value of the contingent consideration related to business combinations is estimated using a probability-adjusted discounted cash flow model.
+Contingent Consideration Asset or Liability-Business Combinations - The fair value of the contingent consideration related to business combinations is estimated using a probability-adjusted discounted cash flow model.
 These fair value measurements are based on significant inputs not observable in the market.
 The key internally developed assumptions used in these models are discount rates and the probabilities assigned to the milestones to be achieved.
 We remeasure the fair value of the contingent consideration at each reporting period, and any changes in fair value resulting from either the passage of time or events occurring after the acquisition date, such as changes in discount rates, or in the expectations of achieving the performance targets, are recorded within selling, general, and administrative expenses.
 Increases or decreases in discount rates would have inverse impacts on the related fair value measurements, while favorable or unfavorable changes in expectations of achieving performance targets would result in corresponding increases or decreases in the related fair value measurements.
+We utilized a discount rate of 0.4% in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2021.
 We utilized discount rates ranging from 2.1% to 4.5% in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2020.
-We utilized discount rates ranging from 3.5% to 5.5% in our calculations of the estimated fair values of our contingent consideration liabilities as of January 31, 2019.